DIY webpage design

 When you use a text editor like Notepad to create a website, it can be a little tricky trying to give your file the proper “.html” file extension.
 By default, it will try to save the file as “.txt” and not even give you the option to switch it to an HTML file.

 Don’t fret: All you need to do is type in a file name — go for all lowercase letters to be safe — and type in the file extension, wrapping the entire thing in quotes.
 For example: “index.html” is how you would type it.
 Click “Save” and remember where the file saves so you can find it again.
-In the future, all you would need to do is click “Save” rather than go through this entire process again, since the computer will recognize this file as an HTML file in the future.
+In the future, you’ll only need to click “Save” because the computer will already recognize the file as an HTML document.

 The filename for your page can be any alphanumeric character, a hyphen, and an underscore combination.
 However, it is generally best to keep everything lowercase; otherwise, people may confuse capitalization problems.
 The home page to your website should always be “index.html” as well.

 You may notice that some websites have a “.htm” extension.
 Back in the 90s, extensions could only consist of three letters.
-It is possible that you could call your file “index.htm,” but the number of people who use such old computers is quite low, so you may as well still to the full “.html” file extension.
+You could name your file “index.htm,” but since few people use older computers, it’s best to stick with the full “.html” extension.

 It is noted here that you should use a text editor like Notepad, not a word processor like Microsoft Word.
 If you absolutely must go with the latter, you do not want to save all of the margin values and formatting as the Web browser cannot read them.
 To avoid this, save it as a text-only file, meaning only the important information is saved and relayed to the browser.